leske42/Foundations/UB/README.md

 Do you remember when we mentioned `INT_MAX` on the hardware level always overflows into `INT_MIN`?
 Everybody who has done `Rush 00`in Piscine probably has seen this happen with their own eyes too.
 In the Standard, however, signed integer overflow is listed as undefined: this means the Standard claims that no one quite knows what will happen if we add 1 to `INT_MAX`.

+It makes sense in a way, because the Standard talks about an abtract machine we can't know the architecture of.
+But the main reason behind keeping it undefined is not this, it's much **darker and scarier** than that.

-What does this mean to the compiler in practice?
+If this sounds interesting, let's inspect what this rule means to the compiler in practice.

-You can imagine the Standard as a book of *all possible things* you can encounter in C language.
+One can imagine the Standard as a book of *all possible things* you can encounter in C language.
 How the compiler uses it can be compared to simplified list like this:
 ```
 if X happens, do A
 if Y happens, do B
 ...
 if Z happens, do <anything>
 ```
 You might have guessed that `Z` represents UB in the above list.
 The compiler needs to watch out for `X`, because it has to translate it `A` way.
 It also needs to be on the lookout for `Y`, because that will be translated to `B`.
-But it does not watch out for `Z` happening, because the existence of `Z` is completely irrelevant to what should be done. **It can pretend as if it's not in the list of possible things at all.**
+But it does not need to watch out for `Z` happening, because the **existence of `Z` is completely irrelevant** to what should be done. **It can pretend as if it's not in the list of possible things at all.**

 And this exactly what the compiler will do.
 It will act exactly as if `Z` can never happen.

 I wrote this twice because to me it's the most mind-bending part of how C is processed, but at the same time it's super important to understand.
 The compiler sees your code through a specific mindset I call **compiler-think**: this says,
 > if `Z` is undefined, **assume `Z` is impossible.**

-In other words, coming back to our example in the beginning, after 2147483647 comes 2147483648 and we can count further until infinity.
+In other words, coming back to our example in the beginning: if integer overflow is impossible, after 2147483647 comes 2147483648 and we can count further until infinity.
 But no matter the architecture, no computer has registers that are able to count until infinity.
 So what is the point of this approach?

 Only in computing it can happen that `x + 1` ends up being smaller than `x`, this would be impossible in math.
 Making the compiler be aware of this would mean we are not allowing it to have any assumptions about the result of arithmetic operations - but assumptions (like the one that `x + 1` will be bigger than `x`) are necessary to perform optimizations, like simplification of an expression.

-But this also means that calling a function like this:
+Not that this assumption has the side effect that calling a function like this:

 ```
 bool detect_overflow(int x)